Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Message syntax: Unary messages (11/29)
-"Messages are sent to objects.
+Messages are sent to objects.
 There are three types of message: unary, binary and keyword.

 Unary messages have the following form:
     anObject aMessage

 You've already sent unary messages.
-For example:"
+For example:

 ```smalltalk
 1 class.
 "Output: SmallInteger"